MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BulkEditing.md

 - When you save your spreadsheet, make sure you:

   - Select **Unicode Text** for **Save as type**.
   - Use quotation marks around the name you give your file, and include ".csv" at the end (as in, "YourFileName.csv").
-The quotation marks will not appear in your final file name — they are there to prevent Excel from adding ".txt" to the file name.
+The quotation marks will not appear in your final file name â€” they are there to prevent Excel from adding ".txt" to the file name.
 - The file size cannot be greater than 100 MB or have more than 4 million rows.
 - The data must not exceed the limits defined in [this article](hlp_BA_CONC_ImportWhatInfo.md).